JosephValle/discount-calculator-flutter/README.md

 ## Notes

-- The app uses the `bloc` package for state management
+- The app uses the `flutter_bloc` package for state management
 - For local storage, the app uses the `sqflite` package